Last updated June 2021

 I saw light for the first time when I was born in Toronto March 1, 1957.
-Sixty two years later, I am married to a beautiful woman for over 34 years.
+Sixty four years later, I am married to a beautiful woman for over 36 years.
 My wife Donna is an accountant and musician who I met while I was in Grad School in Houston, Texas.
 I have one son, Brandon who worked for the Geek Squad, loves computer gaming, Airsoft and has a faster computer then I do.
 He is now pursuing a degree in chemistry.
 I have two younger brothers, Frank (banker) and Mike (3D designer) and an older sister Rosemarie (emergency nurse).

 My mother and father after my fathers open heart surgery, my brothers Mike, Frank, and myself, my sister was absent - 2010.
-Today (2019) my father and Mother are still doing well.
+Today (2019) my father is still doing well and my mother passed away November 9, 2019.

 I am outgoing and passionate, I like to share my interests with others, and I am also competitive with a Type-A personality - I set my watch 10 minutes fast and arrive early.
 I enjoy helping others succeed and I live and play in and around Calgary, Alberta.
 I am a proud to be Canadian.
 I specialize in Science, Nature, and Wildlife photography.
 One of my life time goals is to visit and photograph as much of Canada as I can.
 I have visited and photographed many parts of Canada already, but I would like to spend more time exploring the Arctic, Yukon, Newfoundland and the West Coast.
 My favourite subjects to photograph are the Aurora Borealis, wildlife, landscapes, macro and micro-subjects.
 I started taking pictures when I was 13 years old and unlike sports where I started to slide downhill when I was 30, I like to think I am still getting better at photography after more then 45 years.
 I finished a book "The Art of Canadian Nature Photography - Scenic Vistas and Wildlife" which is available in ebook format for Canada's 150th birthday for only $19.95.

 Exhibit of my photographs featuring "Science & Art" in Calgary.
 Photo by Rinus Borgsteede.